 3. Address any related compliance issues.

 - If your IRS account shows that you owe taxes because of the identity theft, call the IRS to ask for a “collection hold” until you can fix the problem.
-If a collection hold is in place, the IRS won’t try to collect the balance using notices, liens and levies.
+The IRS won’t try to collect the balance using notices, liens and levies if a collection hold is in place.